 Because CBD is fat-soluble, taking it orally may mean that some of it gets stored in fat cells, where it can gradually be released over a number of days.
 If you exercise regularly, chances are you will burn off enough fat to also burn the stored CBD, meaning it may leave your system that much quicker.

 Finally, the unique function of your body is the ultimate decider in how long CBD stays in your system.
 We’re all different, so it makes sense that we process supplements differently.
 From your body mass index to your water content to your metabolism, all these details add up to a CBD timespan that’s personal to you.

 How Long Does it Take to Feel the Effects of CBD?

 CBD may stay in your system for anywhere between one and five days, but the length of time you feel the effects tends to be far shorter than that.
 Again, this is determined by a number of factors, including the type of CBD you take.
 These are the timeframes you can expect from your daily dose.

 After dropping it underneath your tongue, it can take around 20 to 30 minutes for a CBD oil to work.
 Expect quicker results if you take it on an empty stomach.
 Usually, the effects can last between four and eight hours, depending on the strength of the dose and how many millilitres you take.

 CBD Edibles: Gummies & Capsules

-Because they aren’t absorbed directly into the bloodstream the way a CBD oil may be, CBD edibles — whether a gummy or capsule — can take between an hour to two hours to provide any noticeable effects.
-This is why, if you tend to pop CBD Capsules as part of your nighttime ritual, we recommend you do so a couple of hours before bed.
+Because they aren’t absorbed directly into the bloodstream the way a CBD oil may be, CBD edibles — whether a CBD gummy or CBD capsule — can take between an hour to two hours to provide any noticeable effects.
+This is why, if you tend to take CBD Capsules as part of your nighttime ritual, we recommend you do so a couple of hours before bed.
 Any effects may last for at least four hours.

 Will CBD Show Up in a Drug Test?